EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 5

 You gain Expert level Divine Spell gate.
-You gain skill level of expert in skill gate of STR and WIL
+You gain skill level of expert in skill gate of STR and WIL.
-You gain skill level of trained in skill gate of WIS
+You gain skill level of trained in skill gate of WIS.

 ### Level 6